vrandall66/front-end-submissions-public/1703/mod-4/jet-fuel/justyna-field.md

 - Visit a folder and sort the folder’s URLs by how recently they were added (both descending and ascending order)
 - Enter a URL to be shortened only if it is a valid URL (impose some kind of URL validation)

-I ran out of time, also I found these last two things a little complex and time-consuming.
+I ran out of time, also, I found these last two things a little complex and time-consuming.

 # Code Quality